 While higher storage capacities are attractive, it may be better to stick with ‘average’ storage capacities, usually up to 64 GB.
 Users have reported that larger capacities can sometimes result in data getting corrupted more easily, and rendering the SD card unusable.
 Make sure to check with Wyze and the information that comes with your Wyze cam for any specifics regarding SD cards and sizes.

 Next, you want to make sure that your microSD card is free of physical damage before you install it into your camera.
 Scratches and any bent surfaces can mean nothing but trouble.
-Once you’re sure everything is good, you can install it into your Wyze cam, making sure to follow the diagram as to how to place it in properly.
+Once you’re sure everything is good, you can install it into your Wyze cam, making sure to follow the diagram as to how to place it properly.

 You’ll also want to make sure that the SD card is formatted using the FAT32 format.
 After you’ve installed your camera, go into the particular camera’s settings, then select ‘Event Settings’, then ‘Manage SD Card’.
 There, you’ll find the button that says Format.